 If we charted our experiences and emotions, they would reflect the ups and downs of any stock market chart.
 Hey now that is a matter for a different blog, but the stock market does, in fact, take into account public sentiment – how confident we feel toward the market at any given point in time, and it is always fluctuating up and down.
 However, back on point.
 If we were to always experience the same emotion to the same degree, we would eventually lose that feeling.
 We would be unable to maintain it, and we would begin to feel something else, like a loss of that emotion, such as disappointment, sadness, or confusion.
 At best we would experience an emotional “flat line.”
 No shame or disappointment, but no joy, optimism, or happiness either.

 We can experience one emotion because we have experienced the other emotion.
-The one that counters the first; one that is somewhat different that balances us.
-Consider feelings to live on a dichotomous scale, a continuum.
+The one that counters the first; one that is somewhat different that balances us, emotionally.
+Consider emotions to live on a dichotomous scale, a continuum.
 Emotions then are always a relative experience.
 The fact that yesterday I was worried and confused is – in part – the reason that today I feel confident, focused, and creative.
 In fact, if you experienced an exhilarating day yesterday, you might experience a bit of a lull today.
 It is a natural evolutionary process of nature.
-We continuously flux emotionally, and emotions inform us of immediate change or movement.
+We continuously flux emotionally, and emotions inform us of present change or movement.

 You have heard the story about two wolves who meet in the woods, one black one white.
 They engage in a fight.
 Which one wins?
 The answer, if you know the story, is the one that you feed!
 The wolves are merely a metaphor for our inner struggles.
 Which wolf will you feed and nurture inside yourself – the smoker or the non-smoker; disciplined or carefree?
+There is no right answer, only your particular adventure.
 Will you feed love or hold love back.
-You decide, but it will have an evolutionary impact, and it will move you along the continuum.
+You decide, but it will have an evolutionary impact and it will move you along the continuum.
 Which direction?
-You choose.
+The choice is yours.

 The day you decide that you are more interested in being aware of your thoughts than you are in the thoughts themselves – that is the day you will find your way out.
 Michael Singer

 As much as we rely on the love and kindness of others to meet our needs, we will benefit if we care for ourselves with love and kindness too.
 Growing seasons come and go, showing up with a smile, only to wither into a peaceful slumber.
 The season has not died or ceased to exist.
 It merely naps, changing form slightly and allowing what was there last season to show up all over again, this time bigger and better than ever before.
-Just as my mom is no longer with us, her love of gardening lives with me, bigger than ever.
+Just as my mom is no longer with us, her love of gardening lives with me, bigger and brighter than ever.
+Like the blossoming flower, we all reach up toward the sun.
+Such is life.
 Just one gardening lesson I learned from my mom.